Medically reviewed by Drugs.com. Last updated on Mar 31, 2022.

 - Lung disease—May increase risk for more serious side effects.

-Proper Use of Lumason
+Proper use of Lumason

 Your doctor may have special instructions for you in preparation for your test.
 If you do not understand the instructions you receive or if you have not received such instructions, check with your doctor in advance.

-Precautions While Using Lumason
+Precautions while using Lumason

 It is very important that your doctor check your or your child's progress very closely while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

 Serious heart or lung problems may occur while you are receiving this medicine.
-Tell your doctor right away if you or your child have a chest pain, fast, slow, pounding, or irregular heartbeat, lightheadedness, dizziness, or fainting, or troubled breathing.
+Tell your doctor right away if you or your child have a chest pain, fast, slow, pounding, or irregular heartbeat, lightheadedness, dizziness, or fainting, or trouble breathing.